polkadot-developers/polkadot-docs/polkadot-protocol/architecture/parachains/overview.md

     Parachains are coherent, as they are self-contained environments with domain-specific functionality.

 Parachains enable parallelization of different services within the same network.
 However, unlike most layer two rollups, parachains don't suffer the same interoperability pitfalls that most rollups suffer.
-[Cross consensus messaging (XCM)](/develop/interoperability/intro-to-xcm/){target=\_blank} provides a common communication format for each parachain and can be configured to allow a parachain to communicate with just the relay chain or certain parachains.
+[Cross-Consensus Messaging (XCM)](/develop/interoperability/intro-to-xcm/){target=\_blank} provides a common communication format for each parachain and can be configured to allow a parachain to communicate with just the relay chain or certain parachains.

 The diagram below highlights the flexibility of the Polkadot ecosystem, where each parachain specializes in a distinct domain.
 This example illustrates how parachains, like DeFi and GameFi, leverage XCM for cross-chain operations such as asset transfers and credential verification.